North Strathfield: Commercial area

 North Strathfield has residential, commercial and industrial developments.
 A small group of restaurants and cafes is located opposite the North Strathfield railway station.
 More commercial developments can be found on nearby Concord Road in the "North Strathfield Shopping Village".

 The site of the former Arnott's Biscuits factory in George Street has been redeveloped as the 'Bakehouse Quarter' and feature office space, restaurants, cafes, supermarkets and shops.
-Aldi, Fitness First and Outback Steakhouse are major tenants here.
 Arnott's corporate headquarters remains at the Bakehouse Quarter on George Street.
 The head office and main call centre of NRMA Motoring and Services is also located in the former factory.

 Transport

 North Strathfield railway station is on the Northern Line of the Sydney Trains network.

+Transit Systems operates two bus routes through the suburb of North Strathfield: